Series: Delroi Warrior 2, Delroi Universe 10

-Vidar Stian can’t come to terms with his past, and finding two mates he’s driven to protect, no matter the danger, isn’t helping.
+Vidar Stian is scarred by his past, and finding two mates he’s driven to protect, no matter the danger, isn’t helping.
 Especially when they refuse to be protected.

-Somehow Marek Naveen has to convince them to give a relationship a chance because there’s no way he’s letting either one of them go.
+Somehow Marek Naveen has to convince them both to give a relationship a chance, because there’s no way he’s letting Angie, her daughter, or Vidar go.

 She was on an alien planet.
 Even after two weeks, the bizarreness of that gave Angie a jolt.
 When Janice had offered her and her daughter, Tessa, a ride off Earth, she’d thought about it for about half a second before accepting.
 She’d been putting another plan in place but this expedited matters.
 A part of her felt guilty for abandoning what was left of her team.
 God, for all the years she’d spent with those people to come to such an abrupt end?
 It was jarring.
 Surreal.
 They understand she had to protect her kid first though, and they were going underground too, in their own ways.
 She prayed they’d be okay.